Understanding Buyer’s Stamp Duty

 When you purchase a property, you will be required to pay a BSD amount that is based on either the market value or purchase price of the property — whichever is higher.
 This means that even if you were to purchase a condominium of a market value of SGD2.5 million at SGD2.3 million after negotiations, the BSD you will be liable to pay will still be calculated based on the market value of SGD2.5 million instead of the actual purchase price.

 BSD rates in Singapore

-As a property buyer, it is imperative that you know how to calculate the BSD, in order to better gauge the costs of your property acquisitions.
-As of 20 February 2018, the BSD levied on residential properties can be up to 4%, while that levied on non-residential properties is capped at 3%.
+As a property buyer, it is imperative that you know how to calculate the BSD, in order to better gauge the costs of your property acquisition.
+To enhance the progressivity of the BSD regime, higher marginal BSD rates have been introduced by IRAS for higher-valued residential and non-residential properties acquired from 15 February 2023 onwards.
 As a quick guide, this is how the BSD is structured: